dustmop/rasterjs/docs.md

 Fills a polygon, offset by the optional x,y position.
 Same as `drawPolygon`, except the shape's interior is filled.

-### drawImage(img, x, y)
+### drawImage(img, x?, y?)

 Draw an image to the plane, downsampling it to match the allowed colors.

 `img`: An image that was created by `loadImage`.
-NOTE: If raster.js is running in an async environment, such as in a web browser, calls to `drawImage` must be made inside of a render function such as those passed to `show` or `run`, while `loadImage` must be called earlier, such as at the script's top-level.
+NOTE: If raster.js is running in an async environment, such as in a web browser, calls to `drawImage` must be made inside of a render function such as those passed to `then`, `show`, or `run`, while `loadImage` must be called earlier, such as at the script's top-level.

 `x`: X dimension (left ) of the upper-left point where drawing starts.